sherryysj/ReactJSRecap/README.md

 In the project directory, you can run following command on main branch or certain App branch such as DailyTasksApp to browse the practice project or app:

-**DailyTasksApp** is a tiny project refactory from the tutorial project, which can use for set daily to-do list.
+**main branch** is a practice list item project using basic ReactJS knowledge and json API **DailyTasksApp** is a tiny project refactory from the tutorial project, which can use for set daily to-do list.

+### `npx json-server -p 3500 -w data/db.json`

+Running data API which will be used in main branch.\
+Open [http://localhost:3500/items](http://localhost:3500/items) to view the data in your browser.

 ### `npm start`